OferElfassi/Zookws/readme.md

 # 2.1 privilege separation

-Two aspects make privilege separation challenging in the real world and in this lab.
-First, privilege separation requires to take apart the application and split it up in separate pieces.
+Privilege separation challenges: first, requires to take apart the application and split it up in separate pieces.
 Second, ensure that each piece runs with minimal privileges, which requires setting permissions precisely and configuring the pieces correctly.